Topics in the Article:

 Notice the interrelationship between several endocrine glands and the nervous system in the regulation of sleep: pineal gland, adrenal cortex, pituitary gland, hypothalamus, and the nervous system.

-Stimulants that overexcite the nervous system cause an overuse of cortisol, thus exhausting the adrenal cortex that makes it.
+Stimulants that overexcite the nervous system cause an overuse of cortisol, thus exhausting the adrenal cortex that makes cortisol for the body.
 Here is the good and the bad in reference to cortisol stimulation:

 Cortisol is used to:

-Now you can see where the dangers lie if the use of nervous system stimulants (like caffeine) are a regular part of the daily diet.
+Now you can see where the dangers lie when the use of nervous system stimulants (like caffeine) are a regular part of the daily diet.

 Any one of the above mentioned stressors on our hormonal system can affect the entire chain reaction of sleep related events resulting in a disturbance to our sleep patterns.

-Sleep is normally a time of restoration (when we are not directly contributing to the disruption of body functions), yet there are numerous daytime activities (like the several mentioned above) that can initiate a cascading series of hormonal irregularities, the effects of which often then linger long into the night.
+Sleep is normally a time of rest and rebuilding (partly because we are fasting while sleeping, therefore not directly contributing to further disruption of body functions), yet there are numerous daytime activities (like the several mentioned above) that can initiate a cascading series of hormonal irregularities, the effects of which often then linger long into the night.

 Here is another daytime activity that affects our nighttime sleep patterns: